elizabethlin6/my-first-project/README.md

-# my-first-project
+# Check out my cool site!

-This is a description of my project
+This is the best thing you'll see today